-You also need to pay attention if you open up a new credit card and receive a cash bonus for signing up (rather than meeting a minimum spend), or get cash for referring a friend for a credit card.
-That extra cash you scored could be considered as taxable income.
+You also need to pay attention if you open up a new credit card and receive a cash bonus for signing up (rather than meeting a minimum spending requirement), or get cash for referring a friend.
+That extra cash you scored could be considered taxable income.

 “Some credit card issuers may report the bonus as income on (IRS) Form-1099,” which reports miscellaneous income, Allen says.
 “You would need to report that income on your tax return.”